In a nutshell

 Gain foundational skills as well as advanced technical and conceptual knowledge in this Graphic Design Pathway Program (CUA50715), built to equip you with the fundamentals for a successful career in graphic design.

-Delivered online by North Coast TAFE through Open Colleges, this graphic design program kicks off with the Graphic Design Essentials Course to teach you how to use the full Adobe Creative Suite, utilised by graphic designers across the world.
+Delivered online by TAFE NSW North Coast through Open Colleges, this graphic design program kicks off with the Graphic Design Essentials Course to teach you how to use the full Adobe Creative Suite, utilised by graphic designers across the world.

 Upon completion, you will move into the Diploma of Graphic Design course, where you will learn how to develop more advanced design ideas in line with diverse client briefs.
 In this online program, you will also cover how to manipulate graphics, use typography, integrate colour theory, develop brand and identity, use 2D and 3D applications, and design print media advertisements and digital art.